Northwestern Wildcats football

-The Northwestern Wildcats football team represents Northwestern University as an NCAA Division I college football team and member of the Big Ten Conference based near Chicago in Evanston, Illinois.
-Founded in 1851, Northwestern began playing football in 1882.
+The Northwestern Wildcats football team represents Northwestern University.
+The Wildcats competes in the NCAA’s Football Bowl Subdivision (FBS) and are a member of the Big Ten Conference based near Chicago in Evanston, Illinois.
+Founded in 1851, Northwestern began playing football in 1876.
 Its football mascot is the Wildcat, a term coined by a Chicago Tribune reporter in 1924, after reporting on a football game where the players appeared as "a wall of purple wildcats".
-Northwestern Football is also known as "Chicago's Big Ten Team" with its proximity and ties to Chicago.
+Northwestern Football is also marketed as "Chicago's Big Ten Team" with its proximity and ties to Chicago.

 The Wildcats have won three Big Ten championships or co-championships since 1995, and have been "bowl eligible" five times between 2015 and 2020.

 Northwestern consistently ranks among the national leaders in graduation rate among football teams, having received the AFCA Academic Achievement Award four times since 2002.
-The Wildcats have played their home games at Ryan Field (formerly Dyche Stadium) since 1926.
+The Wildcats first played their home games at Northwestern Field, which was replaced by Ryan Field (formerly Dyche Stadium) in 1926.